Beef and Red Wine Pies

-I have adapted a French technique of hot marinating the meat.
+I have adapted a French technique of hot marinating the meat in these beef and red wine pies.
 The flavour in this is just amazing and well worth the effort.
 Once made, it tastes even better the next day.
 I prefer the flavour of commercial butter puff pastry to shortcrust pastry and have developed a great technique to use it for the base of the pie as well as the top.

 Makes 8 pies

-Prep 15 mins plus marinating 1 hour +
+Preparation: 15 minutes plus marinating 1 hour +

 Bouquet garni – 6 sprigs thyme, parsley stalks, 3 bay leaves, 3 star anise, 2 strips orange rind

 1 cup (250mls) Muscat, Oloroso sherry or Malmsey (Madeira)

 1.5 kilo thickly cut blade steak, untrimmed, cut into 3cm cubes